Tattoo Pain Chart

 All tattoos are painful, but some areas hurt far more than others.
-Take a look at our tattoo pain chart below to see which places will make you shout “Ouch!”.
+Take a look at our tattoo pain chart below to see which places might make you shout “Ouch!”.

 Tattoo Pain Chart

 Where Do Tattoos Hurt The Most?

 You may hear this saying repeated by me a few times throughout this article, but it’s so true; everybody perceives pain differently!

 While the areas in the pain chart below are generally where people feel the most pain when getting tattooed, that’s not to say you’ll suffer the same painful experience when getting inked in these areas.

 You may find some of the body parts in this pain chart a doddle to get tattooed on, and alternatively, you may find some of the typically less painful areas a real struggle; it’s all down to how your body reacts to different types of pain in different areas.